 - Amidst higher levels of inflation, rising interest rates and lower real yields, investors continue to seek collateral-backed cash flows.
 Assets linked to nominal GDP have the ability to appreciate alongside or potentially faster than nominal GDP, which is continuing to drive flows into real estate.
 In this environment, we expect the strong appetite for real estate to persist driven by the structural yearn for yield as well as an increased desire for the potential inflation hedging benefits offered by the asset class. - Continued demographic, technological and preference changes are accelerating urbanization, and we believe certain real estate markets are poised to be the outsized beneficiaries of future economic growth.
-The Fund focuses on opportunities within these population centers. - Secular growth trends may benefit our target asset classes, including multifamily properties, single family properties that are professionally managed, industrial properties, offices in innovation markets, and select specialty sectors.
-KKR has historical experience acquiring and operating each of these asset classes in several markets.
+The Fund focuses on opportunities within these population centers. - Secular growth trends may benefit our target asset classes, including multifamily properties, single family properties that are professionally managed, industrial properties, prime single tenant offices in innovation markets, and select specialty sectors.
+KKR has historical experience acquiring and operating each of these asset classes in several markets. - The Fund invests across the real estate capital structure, including credit, which enhances its flexibility and return potential.
+Through this capability, KKR allocates to senior mortgages, mezzanine loans, preferred equity, and credit securities, which can offer attractive risk-adjusted returns, consistent income, and downside protection through structural seniority.
+This strategy allows the Fund to remain agile across market cycles and capitalize on dislocations, particularly when credit spreads widen or traditional lenders retrench.

-Who May Want to Invest .....
+Who May Want to Invest